miguelcarax/environment-air-quality-measurement/README.md

-No further modifications has been added to the official Postgres docker image.
+No further modifications have been added to the official Postgres docker image.